 Globalization, as a process that has been present for several decades, has led to many changes in all segments of life.
 The most significant consequences of the globalization process are the integration of countries, the formation of a global market, global companies, global brands, global culture and even global consumers.
 Globalism is a process that affects business systems, their organizational structure and all available resources with the aim of perceiving the world as one market (Žikić & Koščec, 2012).

-University of Travnik, Bosnia and Hercegovina
+&lt;sup>1 University of Travnik, Bosnia and Hercegovina

-2 University of Travnik, Bosnia and Hercegovina
+&lt;sup>2 University of Travnik, Bosnia and Hercegovina